ch-sander/zotero_rdf_server/README.md

 ### Full Text Search

-The FTS plugin reads URLs from store (e.g. attachments of items, linking to PDF files or IIIF manifest), processes these files with Kraken to retrieve OCR text, and ingests this text in a Open Search index (API and Dashbaord started as Docker containers).
+The FTS plugin reads URLs from store (e.g. attachments of items, linking to PDF files or IIIF manifest), processes these files with [Kraken](https://kraken.re/main/index.html) to retrieve OCR text, and ingests this text in a [Open Search](https://opensearch.org/) index (API and Dashbaord started as Docker containers).

 #### Kraken OCR

 Kraken can be used via custom models and typical parameters, as seen in API parameters.
+Rudementary caching is possible.
+All processing is streamed, no need to store files locally.

 #### Open Search indexing